gear-foundation/academy/versioned_docs/version-next/08-hello-world-upload/homework.md

 hide_table_of_contents: true
 ---

-Let's write a smart contract for a Tamagotchi game that will store the Tamagotchi's name and date of birth. :
+Let's write a smart contract for a Tamagotchi game that will store the Tamagotchi's name and date of birth.

+## Smart contract

 0️⃣ Don't forget to fork the [template repository](https://github.com/gear-foundation/dapps-template-gear-academy) and create a new branch for your homework.
 All changes should be made in the `01-tamagotchi` folder.